 Technical Consultants: David Dorrington (Internet) and Richard Monkhouse (Solar energy).

-Sponsorship: Canon UK, Solar Century PLC, with support from the Bow Arts Trust and The National Trust.
+Sponsors: Canon UK, Solar Century PLC, with support from the Bow Arts Trust and The National Trust.